wandb/examples/README.md

 - [Docs](https://docs.wandb.com/library/integrations/fastai)

-## 📍 HuggingFace
+## 🤗 HuggingFace
-Run a script with the Trainer, which automatically logs losses, evaluation metrics, model topology and gradients
+Just run a script using HuggingFace's Trainer in an environment where `wandb` is installed and we'll automatically log losses, evaluation metrics, model topology and gradients:
 ```python
 # 1. Install the wandb library
 pip install wandb